Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 • Timing.
 You’ll revisit your top-line plan consistently throughout the year.
 But the primary process ties directly to your annual planning cycle.
 For companies that end the year in December, you should be kicking off the revenue forecasting process in October, just after completing Q3.
 You have an idea of how the year will close out, and you can use that projected information to launch planning conversations about realistic/unrealistic growth.

 • Philosophy.
 Are you a hyper-collaborative organization, or do plans take a more top-down path in your organization?
 If you’re going to frequently meet with department leaders, build that into your timeline because those conversations could extend the planning process.
-If your company is more direct with revenue expectations, you can have more streamlined talks with your salespeople to build the plan.
+If you are more direct with the company’s revenue expectations, you can have more streamlined talks with your salespeople to build the plan.

-These pre-planning fundamentals are what could make the difference between revenue forecasts that inform an efficient, aligned growth plan vs. ones that miss the mark (setting your company back in the process).
+These pre-forecasting fundamentals are what could make the difference between revenue forecasts that inform an efficient, aligned growth plan vs. ones that miss the mark (setting your company back in the process).

 Why Is Revenue Forecasting Important?